 There is no correlation between the Wyzenbeek and Martindale tests so it is not possible to estimate the number of cycles that would be achieved on one test if the results from the other test were known.

-A Wyzenbeek machine is used for this test allowing sample of the test fabric to be pulled tight in a frame and help stationary.
+A Wyzenbeek machine is used for this test allowing sample of the test fabric to be pulled tight in a frame and held stationary.
 Individual test specimens cut from the warp and weft direction are then rubbed back and forth using an approved fabric as the abradant.
 The number of double rub cycles achieved before two yarn breaks occur or noticeable wear is observed is recorded as the fabric’s abrasion rating.

 This is an oscillating test.
 Fabric samples are mounted flat and rubbed in a figure eight like motion using a piece of worsted wool cloth as the abradant.
 The number of cycles that the fabric can endure before fabric shows objectionable change in appearance (yarn breaks, piling, holes) is counted.
 Number of cycles determines abrasion rating.